andrexp/gardena-local-control/README.md

         sudo ./install

     This will copy the gardenalocalcontrol.py script to /opt/gardenalocalcontrol and executes instantly after
-2. Install as server (OPTIONAL to 4.)
+2. Install as service (OPTIONAL to 4.)
     Simply use the "install_service"-script:

         sudo chmod +x install_service